brandonleehs/Weather-App/README.md

 ## Overview

 This Weather App is a modern, responsive application that allows users to fetch and view weather data for any location.
 It integrates with the Visual Crossing's API to fetch weather data.
 Built with Typescript and SCSS.
+Deployed on [github pages](https://brandonleehs.github.io/Weather-App/).

 ## Features